contexthub/notify-me/README.md

 // Receive a push notification
 - (void)application:(UIApplication *)application didReceiveRemoteNotification:(NSDictionary *)userInfo fetchCompletionHandler:(void (^)(UIBackgroundFetchResult))completionHandler {

-    // Define our fetch completion handler which is called by ContextHub if the push wasn't a push for CCHSubscriptionService void (^fetchCompletionHandler)(UIBackgroundFetchResult, BOOL) = ^(UIBackgroundFetchResult result, BOOL CCHContextHubPush){
+    // Define our fetchCompletionHandler which is called after ContextHub processes our push void (^fetchCompletionHandler)(UIBackgroundFetchResult, BOOL) = ^(UIBackgroundFetchResult result, BOOL CCHContextHubPush){
-        NSLog(@"Push received: %@", userInfo);

         if (CCHContextHubPush) {
-            completionHandler(result);
+            // ContextHub processed this push, just call the Apple completionHandler completionHandler(result);
         }
         else {
+            // This push was for our app to process NSLog(@"Push received: %@", userInfo);

             // Get the alert (will be nil if it doesn't exist) NSString *alert = [userInfo valueForKeyPath:@"aps.alert"];